A Beginner’s Guide to Traveling as a Vegan

 If you’re going to a country where another language is spoken, learning a few words and phrases can go a long way.
 The word ‘vegan’ is not universally understood, so learning to communicate the actual definition is essential.
 Learning how to explain veganism specifically (as opposed to listing individual animal products) is beneficial, as it spares you the bother of stumbling over your words every time you have to ask what’s in something.

 The Vegan Society in the UK also publishes a Vegan Passport that contains words and phrases in dozens of languages.
+It’s also available as an app.
 If you’re going to a part of the world where a rare language is spoken (one that is not covered by the passport), or if you don’t want to purchase anything, it would be wise to find somebody who knows the language and can help you learn some essential words and phrases before you leave.

 Taking the time to learn how to describe simple dishes such as a green salad with an oil and vinegar dressing, grilled vegetables, and eggless pasta dishes (not cooked with butter, cheese, or cream) might prove invaluable down the line, as these are examples of simple meals that can be obtained almost anywhere.